 Northern Light & Southern Skies is being released on January 15th, 2013 through Vespera Records.

-Title: The Capsules – Reverser (Urinine)
+Title: The Capsules – Reverser (Urinine) From: The Big Takeoverby Marcel Feldmar

-This trio, fronted by Shallow members Julie and Jason Shields, with Kevin Trevino on drums, play thick and mesmerizing dreampop that crashes like ocean waves across the air.
-Some of Julie's vocals touch upon a Kim Deal elegance, while in the background the music moves from a Low slowness to a bright but deep shoegazing drive.
+slowness to a bright but deep shoegazing drive.
 Hints of bands like My Bloody Valentine creep in, making one wonder about the last name of Shields, but there's also a clean sparkle to the songs that lifts everything up.
 It's all airy wonderment, like a straightforward Cocteau Twins song, or a Cranes song with much nicer vocals.
 Even when the tracks seem to drift towards nowhere, the melodies and rhythm keep the music feeling sweet, and it's all OK.

-From: www.pitch.com by Chris Wagner
+Title: The Capsules From: www.pitch.com by Chris Wagner

 Revived as The Capsules, Julie and Jason Shields have updated the hypnotic sound their former group Shallow perfected on 1999's Jumping Away From Something Exploding.
 With Julie Shields' voice still a sweet recasting of Saint Etienne's Sarah Cracknell and the Sundays' Harriet Wheeler, the Capsules retain a sound unique to the area and seemingly ready for a nation of dorm rooms.
 Shallow's popularity has allowed the Capsules to swing into action with an instant fanbase.